CJI gets emotional recalling Nagpur days, promises to do everything to the best of ability during tenure | Law-Order

 ''I have just one promise to make...I will do everything to the best of my knowledge and ability,'' he said.

-He said he had fond memories of Nagpur, adding that he was fortunate to have come from a family of lawyers.
+He had fond memories of Nagpur, Lalit said, adding that he was fortunate to have come from a family of lawyers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)